Guigxs/Labinathor/README.md

 ## PCB

-The files used to make the PCB can be found in [PCB Directory](/PCB).
+The files used to make the PCB can be found in [PCB](/PCB) directory.